FEATURED CREDIT CARDS

 Conversely, for applicants with excellent credit, high income, and low debt, the Chase Freedom Unlimited® can start with a significantly higher limit, potentially in the five-figure range.
 The Visa Signature version of the card starts at a minimum of $5,000, and some cardholders have reported receiving even higher initial limits.
 For these individuals, the credit limit is a non-issue; it's a tool that provides ample purchasing power without jeopardizing a low credit utilization ratio.
 With a substantial credit line, they can fully leverage the card's 1.5% flat cash back on all purchases, comfortably putting large expenses on the card while effortlessly earning rewards.

 The credit limit, in essence, becomes a barometer of financial trust.
 While some users lament a slow increase, others find Chase responsive to requests for higher limits after demonstrating a history of responsible use.
 It's a reminder that with the Chase Freedom Unlimited®, the relationship is a two-way street.
 The card offers a consistent and valuable reward structure, but the true scale of its utility—the ability to put significant spending on it—is a journey, not a destination.
 For some, it’s a tight budget to be managed carefully; for others, it's a wide-open field for earning rewards.
-The Freedom Unlimited’s credit limit is not a single feature, but a dynamic part of the cardholder's financial narrative, evolving with their credit journey.
+The Freedom Unlimited’s credit limit is not a single feature, but a dynamic part of the cardholder's financial narrative.

 Ready to apply?